Whisker17/sdk-demo/src/common/README.md

 ### getChainInfo

-You can use this function to get all market IDs in the Zeitgeiest.
+You can use this function to get chain info about Zeitgeiest.

 ```typescript
 const api = await ApiPromise.create({ provider });